 All proceeds from the sale of the book will go to the Vision Quest Endowment Fund supporting Native American scholarships and the Jesuit Refugee Service.
 Bulk orders and pricing available for Jesuit Institutions.

-The works of award-winning photographer Don Doll, S.J., will be celebrated in an exhibit sponsored by the Asian World Center at Creighton University during an opening reception from 4:00 to 7:00 p.m.
+The works of award-winning photographer Don Doll, S.J., were celebrated in an exhibit sponsored by the Asian World Center at Creighton University during an opening reception from 4:00 to 7:00 p.m.
 Sunday, Oct.
-7, in the Skutt Student Center Ballroom.
-The exhibit marks the beginning of a series of events promoting the 8thAsian Culture Week at Creighton University.
-His photographs will be on display through Oct.
-16.
+7, 2012, in the Skutt Student Center Ballroom.
+The exhibit marked the beginning of a series of events promoting the 8thAsian Culture Week at Creighton University.

 OMAHA, Nebraska - April 13, 2012 — At the Omaha Press Club Annual Awards Ceremony, Jim Burnett, long-time World-Herald photographer and one of Doll's first photography students at Creighton University, presented Fr.
 Don Doll, S.J., the Journalism Educator Award.
 Of course, Jim quipped it's 'grip and grin' which broke me into my widest grin.
 The Omaha Press Club's annual awards ceremony traditionally awards scholarships to Journalism students from Creighton University, University of Nebraska/Lincoln and the University of Nebraska/Omaha.

 RAPID CITY, South Dakota (Oct.
 15, 2011) — At the Dahl Art Center a traditional Lakota honoring ceremony was held at an exhibit of a selection of photographs from 15 years of Red Cloud Calendars.
 Hunter and Vonna Blackshirt, who were featured in many of the calendars, wrapped Fr.
 Don Doll, S.J., in a star quilt.